timshim/MightyTabBar/README.md

 let tabBarController = MightyTabBarController()

 // MightyTabBar configuration
-tabBarController.itemCountInRow = 4
+tabBarController.itemCountInRow = 4 // Number of tab bar items on each row
-tabBarController.bgColor = .white
-tabBarController.handleColor = UIColor(displayP3Red: 149/255, green: 165/255, blue: 166/255, alpha: 0.5)
+tabBarController.bgColor = .white // Background color of the tab bar tabBarController.handleColor = UIColor(displayP3Red: 149/255, green: 165/255, blue: 166/255, alpha: 0.5) // Color of the drag handle

 // Add the tab bar items as an array of dictionary with keys "name" and "image" tabBarController.tabBarItems = [